-Motivating Example 2
+2 Motivating Example

 Figure 1 shows our visualization of an adversarial training process on CIFAR-10 dataset.
 Each point represents a sample and each color represents a class.
-The color of a point represents its label, and the color of a region represents the predicted class.
-For example, a point in red (class cat) located in brown (class dog) territory indicates that it is labelled as cat but classified as dog.
+The colors of points represent the labels of samples, and the color of a region represent a predicted class.
+For example, a point in red

+(class cat) located in brown (class dog) territory indicates that it is labelled as cat but classified as dog.
 Moreover, the color shade indicates the confidence of prediction, unconfident regions (i.e. classification boundaries) are visualized as white regions.
-Overall, the classification regions and boundaries form the classification landscape.
-Here, the model fitting process is visualized by the process of (1) classification boundaries being reshaped and (2) those data points being pulled towards the territory of their corresponding colors.
+Overall, the classification region and boundaries form the classification landscape.
+Here, the model fitting process is visualized by the process of (1) classification boundary being reshaped and (2) those data points being pulled towards the territory of the corresponding colors.

 Figure 1 shows that DVI manifests (1) the boundary reshaping process when the model is adapting new adversarial and training samples, and (2) the process of trade-off being made between adversarial robustness and testing accuracy.
 For clarity, we show one testing point (large red point with yellow edge) and its ten nearest neighbour adversarial points (in brown) in Figure 1.
 During adversarial training, (1) the adversarial points are gradually pulled to their coloraligned territory, while (2) the testing point is also gradually "pulled" away from its color-aligned territory to the territory of its adversarial neighbours.
 Such trade-off is formed gradually.
-In (DVI 2021), we further show such trade-off exists by visualizing the dynamics of overall data points.
+In (DVI 2021), we can further show such tradeoff exists by visualizing the dynamics of overall data points.
 DVI tool can further visualize the process as animation.
-In addition, it supports samples and iteration queries from users to observe the dynamics of interested samples and iterations of interest, gaining deep insights into the model training process.
+In addition, it supports samples and iteration queries for users to observe the dynamics of interested samples and iterations, gaining deep insights into the model training process.